Lee Academy (Maine)

 Lee Academy is a private boarding and day high school in Lee, Maine, United States, founded in 1845 as a teacher training school, and now serving grades 9–12.
+The school is paid by the area school district for Lee, Maine School Administrative District 30, to take students at the high school level.
+Additionally, in the case of unorganized areas, the Maine Department of Education pays the school to take students for high school.

+Due to these factors, Nick Sambides Jr. of the Bangor Daily News described the school as "semi-public".

+History

 Overseas expansion

+In 2005 Bruce Lindberg became the headmaster of the school.
+The board of trustees told him that the school may close if he does not find ways of the school getting additional money.
+Lindberg decided to get international students to accomplish this goal.

 In 2005, Lee Academy signed an agreement with officials in the People's Republic of China to establish the first American-style high school in China.
 The agreement called for schools to be established in Shenzhen, Shijiazhuang and Chengdu.

 In September 2009, the Shenzhen American International School, a satellite school of Lee Academy, opened in Shenzhen, China.
 It had a principal from Orono, Maine and five teachers.

 Lee Academy operates Daegu International School, Daegu, Korea in a partnership with the City of Daegu.
-Daegu International School is a K - 12 High School servicing 317 International and Korean Students.
+Daegu International School is a K–12 High School servicing 317 International and Korean Students.

+In 2013, the school had 270 students, with 128 originating from outside of the United States.
+Sambides characterized Lindberg as having accomplished a lot for the school.
+That year, Gus LeBlanc became the headmaster.

 In more recent years Lee Academy has expanded further into China opening a Fine Arts Specialty High School in Shanghai, China.
 American Lee Academy International School - Shanghai is a four-year college preparatory high school providing students in Shanghai, China with a US high school education with concentrations in animation, art, music, dance and theater.
 Lee Academy also has a 3 + 0 partnership with Lishui Foreign Language International School in Lishui, China.
 The Lishui program has Lee Academy staff stationed at the school in China where students take Lee Academy courses.
 A summer program on the Lee Academy campus in Lee, Maine is also a requirement of the program.